ogg25/camera-enhancer-docs/programming/android/guide/new-guide.md

 3. Run the project and now your camera module is running.
 If you have any question on the program, you can view `samples` we provided in the package you download to have better understandings.
 Also, you can get help from our online customer service.

+### Create a Simple Video Stream Decoder

+This section is the guide for users to create a video stream decoder with the help of DCE.
+In this section, Dynamsoft Barcode Reader will support on decode works.

-### Create a decoder with enhanced camera
+1. Create a camera module

-In this section, you can find some useful APIs that helps you on initialize DCE efficiently.

-1. Setting Template
-    The following template is strongly recommended to be applicated in your first attempt on DCE.
-This template will be friendly to the majority of mobile devices.
-By using and optimizing on this template, you will quickly be familiar with DCE.
-    ```java
+2. Add DCE filter settings and camera listener
+    ```Java
+    import com.dynamsoft.dce.CameraEnhancer;
+    import com.dynamsoft.dce.CameraEnhancerException;
+    import com.dynamsoft.dce.CameraState;
+    import com.dynamsoft.dce.CameraView;
+    import com.dynamsoft.dce.DMLTSConnectionParameters;
+    import com.dynamsoft.dce.CameraLTSLicenseVerificationListener;
+    //You can change the MainActivity to your prefer Activity
+    public class MainActivity extends AppCompatActivity {
         CameraEnhancer mCamera;
         CameraView cameraView;
+        @Override
         protected void onCreate(Bundle savedInstanceState) {
             super.onCreate(savedInstanceState);
+            //Remember to use your personal settings in this section
             setContentView(R.layout.activity_main);
             cameraView = findViewById(R.id.cameraView);
             mCamera = new CameraEnhancer(MainActivity.this);
             mCamera.addCameraView(cameraView);
-            //License Initialization
+            //Initialize your license
             com.dynamsoft.dce.DMLTSConnectionParameters info = new com.dynamsoft.dce.DMLTSConnectionParameters();
             // The organization id 200001 here will grant you a public trial license good for 7 days.
             // After that, you can send an email to trial@dynamsoft.com